Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Distance-preserving rerouting subroutine

-Once we obtain $dp[W][H]$, if its value is smaller than the number of isolated tokens along the current path $P$ in the path system that excludes the current path $P$, then $P$ has to be rerouted (since we can isolate more tokens by rerouting $P$); otherwise, $P$ is unchanged.
-Since path reconstruction is required, we need to store the decisions that were made by the dynamic programming procedure, and the easiest way to do that is by introducing a $(W + 1) \times (H + 1)$ matrix, $prev$, such that $prev[i][j]$ indicates whether $dp[i][j]$'s value was obtained by reaching vertex $(c_1 + i, r_1 + j)$ from the bottom ($prev[i][j] = 1$) or from the left ($prev[i][j] = 0$).
-Using the $prev$ matrix, we can therefore reconstruct the rerouted path and substitute the initial path if needed.
+Once we obtain $dp[W][H]$, if its value is smaller than the number of isolated tokens along the current path $P$ in the path system that excludes $P$, then $P$ has to be rerouted (since we can isolate more tokens by rerouting $P$); otherwise, $P$ is unchanged.
+Since path reconstruction is required, we need to store the decisions that were made by the dynamic programming procedure, and the easiest way to do so is by introducing a $(W + 1) \times (H + 1)$ matrix, $prev$, such that $prev[i][j]$ indicates whether $dp[i][j]$'s value was obtained by reaching vertex $(c_1 + i, r_1 + j)$ from the bottom ($prev[i][j] = 1$) or from the left ($prev[i][j] = 0$).
+Using the $prev$ matrix, we can therefore reconstruct the rerouted path and use it to replace the initial path if needed.

-\begin{lemma} Given a valid path system $\mathcal{P}$ in an $n$-vertex uniformly-weighted grid graph $G$, we can, in time $\mathcal{O}(n^3)$, exhaustively run the distance-preserving rerouting heuristic. \end{lemma}
+\begin{lemma} Given a valid path system $\mathcal{P}$ in an $n$-vertex uniformly-weighted grid graph $G$ (resp. positive edge-weighted graph $G$), we can, in time $\mathcal{O}(n^3)$ (resp. in time $\mathcal{O}(n^5)$), exhaustively run the distance-preserving rerouting heuristic. \end{lemma}

 \begin{proof} The procedure loops over all paths in the path system and attempts to reroute each path.
 If at least one path is rerouted, once all paths have been considered, the process is repeated.
 The process keeps getting repeated until the algorithm goes through all paths without changing any path.
-The algorithm terminates in $\mathcal{O}(n^3)$ time, assuming at most $n$ paths in the path system, given that we can isolate at most $n$ tokens, that $\mathcal{O}(WH) = \mathcal{O}(n)$, and that every time a token is isolated, the procedure repeats from scratch. \end{proof}
+The algorithm terminates in $\mathcal{O}(n^3)$ time on uniformly-weighted grid graphs (resp. $\mathcal{O}(n^5)$ time on positive edge-weighted graphs), assuming at most $n$ paths in the path system, given that we can isolate at most $n$ tokens, that computing a replacement path requires $\mathcal{O}(WH) = \mathcal{O}(n)$ time (resp. $\mathcal{O}(n^3)$ time), and that every time a token is isolated, the procedure repeats from scratch. \end{proof}